Goat Shank Rice and Beans

 Rice

-- Put the liquid and cooled, toasted rice in a 1 quart saucepot with a lid, bring to a simmer, turn the heat to as low as possible, cover, and cook for 20 minutes, or until tender.
+- Put the liquid and toasted rice in a 1 quart saucepot with a lid, bring to a simmer, turn the heat to as low as possible, cover, and cook for 20 minutes, or until tender.

 - Allow the rice to rest for 5-10 minutes.